wikar/wikar.github.io/_posts/2015-07-08-datazen-and-analysis-services-how-to-create-a-data-view.markdown

 ---
 #Background

 Datazen supports Analysis Services as a data source but creating the data views isn't as straight forward as one could expect.
-The details on how to write queries against Analysis Services are pretty scarce in the official documentation.
+Details on how to write queries against Analysis Services are pretty scarce in the official documentation.
 The following is written in the section about [Data Providers](http://www.datazen.com/docs/?article=server/data_source_types).

 >Data View Query -The MDX query to perform.
 Must return a single table of data.
 Any Dimension hierarchy which needs to be returned as part of the view must be expressed as a defined Member in the MDX Query.